cucumber/aruba/README.md

 ## Code branches

-Development takes place in the `master` branch and currently targets the 1.x releases.
+Development takes place in the `main` branch and currently targets the 1.x releases.
 If necessary, maintenance of the old 0.14.x releases takes place in the `0-14-stable` branch.
 Stable branches will not be created until absolutely necessary.